What’s the problem?

 How do we help?

-• developing low-cost and Russian-language aids that can assist with communication and independent living.
+- develops low-cost and Russian-language aids that can assist with communication and independent living.
 This will make them accessible at last to the families that need them.

-• and running extensive education programmes so that families and professionals across Russia can learn the latest techniques to help those with disabilities communicate, play and become as independent as possible.
+- runs extensive education programmes so that families and professionals across Russia can learn the latest techniques to help those with disabilities communicate, play and become as independent as possible.

-• In Moscow our colleagues run a counselling service for 106 parents, helping them come to terms with their child’s disability, and to manage their own needs alongside those of their child.
+- offers a counselling service for 106 parents, helping them come to terms with their child’s disability, and to manage their own needs alongside those of their child.